Hands-on Gear Review

 This shoe is a good value if you will do lots of scrambling and generally take care of them.
 If you are doing a lot of big walls, which puts a ton of wear on shoes, they are expensive considering that you might trash them after only a few walls.

-*Also check out the more lightweight and more breathable version the Five Ten Guide Tennie Canvas as well as this years new version Five Ten Guide Tennie Canvas NEW.
+Check out the more lightweight and more breathable version the Five Ten Guide Tennie Canvas as well as this year's new version Five Ten Guide Tennie Canvas NEW.

 — Chris McNamara